castorini/anserini/docs/regressions-log.md

 + commit [`35f9f8`](https://github.com/castorini/anserini/commit/35f9f82f13fa4ab9b6fba494044cc7d5a3915b02) (04/12/2020)

-Regression results for Core18 (Washington Post) changed as the result of refactoring to conform to clarified definition of `contents()` and `raw()` in `SourceDocument`, per [Issue #1048](https://github.com/castorini/anserini/issues/1048).
+Regression results for Core18 (Washington Post) changed due to refactoring to conform to clarified definitions of `contents()` and `raw()` in `SourceDocument`, per [Issue #1048](https://github.com/castorini/anserini/issues/1048).
 Previously, both `contents()` and `raw()` returned the raw JSON, and the `WashingtonPostGenerator` extracted the article contents for indexing.
 Now, `raw()` returns the raw JSON and `contents()` returns the extracted article contents for indexing (i.e., the logic for parsing the JSON has been moved from `WashingtonPostGenerator` into the collection itself).
 This conforms to the principle that every collection should "know" how to parse its own contents.

 Regression values went down slightly for `Ax` as a result of this refactoring.
 The difference is that, before, the "empty document check" was performed on the JSON, so it never triggered (since the JSON was never empty).
-With this new processing logic, the "empty document check" is performed on `contents()` (hence, the parsed article contents), and so the number of empty documents is now accurate (there are six basic on the current parsing logic).
+With this new processing logic, the "empty document check" is performed on `contents()` (hence, the parsed article contents), and so the number of empty documents is now accurate (there are six based on the current parsing logic).
-Based on this and the below, it seems that `Ax` is very sensitive to tiny changes.
+From these changes and those below, it seems that `Ax` is very sensitive to tiny collection differences.

 ### April 7, 2020